-Helen is currently Associate Director of Policy, Influencing and Voice at CLIC Sargent, the UK’s leading cancer charity for children and young people.
+Helen is currently Associate Director of Policy, Influencing and Voice at Young Lives vs Cancer, the UK’s leading cancer charity for children and young people.

 Helen has 15 years’ experience working in the charity and public sector and has a sound appreciation of how to influence positive policy change and deliver effective campaigns.

 Susan has over 35 years’ experience working in operational and strategic roles in health, housing and social care in London and the South-East.
 Retired from full-time employment, she offers her time and skills in governance roles and project work.

 Susan is committed to the development of social science research evidence to support her practice and role as a charity trustee.